Prognostic Value of Serum Glucose Level in Septic Children in PICU

 Conclusion

-In conclusion, our study highlights that hypoglycemia in pediatric sepsis is significantly associated with increased mortality and a greater need for mechanical ventilation.
-However, no significant relationship was observed between dysglycemia and the length of PICU stay and ionotropic support.
+Our study highlights that abnormal blood glucose level in pediatric sepsis is significantly associated with increased mortality and a greater need for mechanical ventilation.
+However, no significant relationship was observed between abnormal blood glucose, length of PICU stay and ionotropic support.

 Published